Republican Party withdraws from U.S. commission on presidential debates

 WASHINGTON, April 14 (Reuters) - The Republican National Committee voted unanimously on Thursday to withdraw from the Commission on Presidential Debates, saying the group that has run the debates for decades was biased and refused to enact reforms.

-"Today, the RNC voted to withdraw from the biased CPD, and we are going to find newer, better debate platforms to ensure that future nominees are not forced to go through the biased CPD in order to make their case to the American people," the committee's chairwoman, Ronna McDaniel, said in a statement.
+"We are going to find newer, better debate platforms to ensure that future nominees are not forced to go through the biased CPD in order to make their case to the American people," the committee's chairperson, Ronna McDaniel, said in a statement.

+The RNC's action requires Republican candidates to agree in writing to appear only in primary and general election debates sanctioned by the committee.

+The nonprofit commission, founded in 1987 to codify the debates as a permanent part of presidential elections, did not immediately respond to a request for comment.
+The Democratic National Committee, the RNC's counterpart for the party of President Joe Biden, was also not immediately available.

-It is unclear what format those debates would take or whether they would take place as often as in recent decades.
+It was unclear what format future RNC-backed debates would take or whether they would take place as often as in recent decades.

-The nonprofit commission, which has run the debates since 1987, did not immediately respond to a request for comment.

-The move comes as U.S. political divisions have grown deeper, and the possibility of fewer debates could leave Americans with less access to unfiltered information about their aspiring leaders.
+The move, which followed months of wrangling between the RNC and the commission, will potentially deprive voters of seeing Republican and Democratic candidates on the same stage.

+Millions of Americans usually watch the presidential debates and many viewers say they help them to make up their minds about whom to vote for, according to research by Pew Research Center.

 ((doina.chiacu@thomsonreuters.com; 202-898-8322;))